What are voluntary contributions?

 Salary sacrifice

-Sacrifice part of your take home pay and add it to your super instead.
+Sacrifice part of your before-tax salary and add it to your super instead.

 Personal contributions